We've been finding all the fun festive Lunar New Year stuff to do with kids to celebrate The Year of the Pig...

 Where: Kreta Ayer Square

 We all love a dragon dance, but have you ever seen an underwater dragon dance?
 Join in the Gong SEA Fa Cai festivities over at S.E.A.
-Aquarium for a huge dose of auspicious celebrations: don’t forget to dive into the new shark exhibition!
-And with plenty of other fantastic family attractions on Sentosa (have you checked out the HoneyKids’ guide to the five things to do on Sentosa for CNY vid yet?), once you’re done with the fishy friends, stay for a day of exploration on the island.
+Aquarium for a huge dose of auspicious celebrations: don’t forget to dive into the shark exhibition and try out the touch pool too.
+And with plenty of other fantastic family attractions on Sentosa, once you’re done with the fishy friends, why not stay for a day of exploration on the island?

 Where: S.E.A.
 Aquarium, 8 Sentosa Gateway, Resorts World Sentosa